Course Changes

 While CIM makes it easy to submit and approve course change proposals, there are several things to be aware of before you get started:

-- Anyone can log in to CIM to view and submit course change proposals using a valid uark username and password.
+- Faculty and staff can log in to CIM to view and submit course change proposals using a valid uark username and password.
 However, security to approve course changes in a designated role (department chair, dean’s office, etc.) must be authorized by your college or school.

 - Although CIM automatically determines the appropriate approval process (major or minor)